hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 ### Lesson 2: competing on market share is possible; relevance is much harder

 Bing holds somewhere around > 20% of market share according to publicly-available sources.
-The field is still dominated by Google, but this is no small chunk.
-We are in a fortunate position that we have reach through things like IE and Windows.
-This shows that it's possible to get some amount of traction just by exposing the product to people.
+Google is still the player to beat in the field, but this is no small chunk.
+It is obvious that some of this market share comes from reach we have through things like IE and Windows, and through public partners like Facebook.
+This sort of reach isn't free, but it's not nearly as difficult as getting good relevance scores.

-But of course reach is not the whole story.
-MSN didn't do so hot before it was replaced, and our reach was probably even stronger back then.
-So at some point relevance becomes important.
-Unfortunately, this is obviously a much harder problem.

-Consider that we've invested *at least* millions into *just* search relevance &mdash; I'm not even counting infrastructure here.
-Since there aren't enough relevance engineers to go around, we've been forced to make creative investments in order to get the relevance ratings we have.
+And getting good relevance is hard, make no mistake.
+Consider that Bing invested *at least* millions into *just* search relevance &mdash; I'm not even counting infrastructure here.
+Since there aren't enough relevance engineers to go around, and the only alternative is to make creative investments in order to get the reasonably good relevance ratings we have.
 In this sense, comparing our good results with the money we put in, I'd realistically say we've gotten pretty good mileage out of our team.

-But the fact remains: the difference in search quality &mdash; perceived or real, it doesn't matter &mdash; is noticeable to some subset of the people who use search regularly.
+Still, some dissonance exists here: the difference in search quality &mdash; perceived or real, it doesn't matter &mdash; is noticeable to some subset of the people who use search regularly.
 More specifically, as an entrepreneur you have to answer this question: **how would you make these investments differently, and how much money would you need to do it correctly?**

 Honestly, I don't know if it could have been done substantially better.
-Try coming up with an answer, it's actually very hard.
-So far I don't think anyone has succeeded.
-Ultimately I think this will be a very hard gap to bridge directly, and entrepreneurs should plan accordingly.
+Try coming up with an answer and you'll see it's actually very hard.
+So far I don't think anyone has succeeded, and ultimately I think this will be a very hard gap to bridge directly.
+Entrepreneurs should plan accordingly.

 ### Lesson 3: social may pose an existential threat to Google's style of search

 Google, like all search companies, is entasked with providing an easy way to access information that's important to people.

-But the information people seem to care about the most is locked away in social sites like Facebook.
+But the information people seem to care about the most is locked away in social sites like Facebook, or at least is only derivable from information that is locked in those websites.
 This is inaccessible to Google.
 Since they rolled out G+, they must think this is a credible threat, so they will probably keep an eye on you if you approach from this angle.

 ### Lesson 4: large companies have access to technology that is often categorically better than OSS state of the art